vierge-noire/cakephp-fixture-factories/docs/migrator.md

 The traditional CakePHP fixtures both create the schema of your test DBs and populate them with fixtures.
 The present package only cares about populating the test DBs on the fly.

-### Default migrations
+### Setting

 The package proposes a tool to run your [migrations](https://book.cakephp.org/migrations/3/en/index.html) once prior to the tests.
 In order to do so, you may place the following in your `tests/bootstrap.php`:
 ```$xslt
 \CakephpFixtureFactories\TestSuite\Migrator::migrate();
 ```
 This command will ensure that your migrations are well run and keeps the test DB(s) up to date.
+Since tables are truncated but never dropped by the present package's fixture manager, migrations will be run strictly when needed, namely only after a new migration was created by the developer.

+The `Migrator`approach presents the following advantages:
+* it improves the speed of the test suites by avoiding the creation and dropping of tables between each test case classes,
+* it eases the maintenance of your tests, since regular and test DBs are managed the same way,
+* it indirectly tests your migrations.

 ### Multiple migrations settings

-Should you have migrations at different places or connections other than the default ones, you can configure these by creating a `config/fixture_factories.php` file similar to the following:
+Should you have migrations at different places, or with connections other than the default ones, you can configure these by creating a `config/fixture_factories.php` file similar to the following:
 ```$xslt
 <?php